 Speaking to the press, Prime Minister Trudeau affirmed that Canada needs a real choice in the next election and he realized that he could not be the best choice in that election.

-Before announcing his resignation as leader of the LPP, Prime Minister Trudeau met with Governor General Mary Simon, in which he proposed suspending parliamentary sessions until March 24, which was approved.
+Before announcing his resignation as leader of the Liberal Party, Prime Minister Trudeau met with Governor General Mary Simon, in which he proposed suspending parliamentary sessions until March 24, which was approved.

-According to Canadian media, suspending the National Assembly session will likely give the LP party more time to prepare a successor leader and not face the prospect of losing a confidence vote.
+According to Canadian media, the suspension of the National Assembly session will likely give the LP party more time to prepare a successor leader and not face the prospect of defeat in a vote of confidence.

 Prime Minister Trudeau defended his actions, saying they were necessary to break the legislative deadlock in the House of Commons, and expressed confidence that the Canadian government would survive the confidence vote when Parliament returns.